 If Smart User had a working OpenBSD system from which he wanted to submit a bug report, he would have used the sendbug(1) utility to submit his bug report to the GNATS problem tracking system.
 Obviously you can't use sendbug(1) when your system won't boot, but you should use it whenever possible.
 You will still need to include detailed information about what happened, the exact configuration of your system, and how to reproduce the problem.
 The sendbug(1) command requires that your system be able to send electronic mail successfully on the Internet.
+Note that the mail server uses spamd(8) based greylisting, so it may take half an hour or so before the mail server accepts your bug report, so please be patient.

 After submitting a bug report via sendbug(1), you will be notified by e-mail about the status of the report.
 You may be contacted by developers for additional information or with patches that need testing.
-You can also monitor the archives of the bugs@openbsd.org mailing list, details on the mailing list page, or guery the bug report database status at the on-line Bug Tracking System.
+You can also monitor the archives of the bugs@openbsd.org mailing list, details on the mailing list page, or query the bug report database status at the on-line Bug Tracking System.